 In this period of rapidly changing retail trends and practices, ingenuity is required to reach and retain loyal cannabis customers.
 We’ve previously mentioned thoughtful ways to increase customer engagement, but how can dispensaries adjust their loyalty programs to keep customers interested throughout the health crisis and beyond?
 Below are three ways to boost dispensary brand loyalty by making loyalty programs more valuable to returning customers.

 One way retailers can show customers that they value their business is by keeping them active and involved with the loyalty program.
 Dispensaries should take advantage of this period when more customers are likely working from home or sheltering in place by asking them to participate in product and store reviews for bonus rewards.
-For example, retailers can offer customers a small amount of loyalty points for every purchase review or a chance to win a $100 store gift card for every store review on Leafly or Weedmaps.
+For example, retailers can offer customers a small number of loyalty points for every purchase review or a chance to win a $100 store gift card for every store review on Leafly or Weedmaps.
 Taking these measures pays off in two ways: returning customers can apply these rewards to future purchases and potential new customers may be more attracted to the dispensary after reading reviews.
 The latter situation is critical in this era of social distancing when new customers are unlikely or unable to physically visit dispensaries and depend on online reviews to make purchasing decisions.
 Authentic product and store reviews are also smart cannabis brand marketing tools for retailers aiming to push cannabis products.

 Another way to boost customer loyalty participation is by ramping up referral programs.
 Referral programs with the right rewards will benefit returning customers, new customers, and the dispensary itself.
 This dispensary marketing strategy is an organic way to harness the power of existing customers to drum up new business opportunities.
 After all, individuals are far more receptive to recommendations that come from close friends than marketing messages from unfamiliar brands.
 Dispensaries aiming to incentivize established customers to refer more friends can launch a month-long referral competition that rewards the top three customers who refer the most number of people with store gift cards or exclusive gifts.
 Retailers can also take a tiered approach to the referral competition by offering a 15% purchase discount for every 5 friends referred and a 20% discount for every 20 friends referred.
 Don’t forget to also reward new customers for their patronage with exclusive loyalty discounts and gifts.